-- To formulate and revise the criteria that should be applied to constitute the company's management team and that of its subsidiaries and for the selection of candidates and to inform the Board of Directors on the appointment and dismissal of the managers depending directly to the Board of Directors.

-- To inform the General Meeting or, the Board of Directors, in the case of cooption, on the appointment of Directors prior to their designation by the General Meeting or, as the case may be, by the Board of Directors through the cooption procedure.

-- To inform the Board of Directors on the appointment of the internal positions (President, Vice-Presidents, Managing Director, and if applicable, the Secretary and Vice-Secretary) of the Board of Directors.

-- To present to the Board of Directors the proposals for appointment of upper managers reporting directly to this, so that it may proceed to designate them.

-- To regularly analyse, formulate and revise the proposals for policies for hiring, loyalty creation and dismissal of managers.

-- To regularly analyse, formulate and revise the proposals for policies for Remuneration of managers, bearing in mind their suitability and yield.

-- To inform the Board of Directors annually on the evaluation of performance of Company upper management.

-- To inform the Board of Directors on the systems and amounts of the annual Remuneration of the directors and upper management and to prepare the information to be included in the public information on the remuneration of directors.
+- To formulate and revise the criteria that should be applied to constitute the company's management team and that of its subsidiaries and for the selection of candidates and to inform the Board of Directors on the appointment and dismissal of the managers depending directly to the Board of Directors. - To inform the General Meeting or, the Board of Directors, in the case of cooption, on the appointment of Directors prior to their designation by the General Meeting or, as the case may be, by the Board of Directors through the cooption procedure. - To inform the Board of Directors on the appointment of the internal positions (Chairman, Vice- Chairmen, CEO, and if applicable, the Secretary and Vice-Secretary) of the Board of Directors. - To present to the Board of Directors the proposals for appointment of upper managers reporting directly to this, so that it may proceed to designate them. - To regularly analyse, formulate and revise the proposals for policies for hiring, loyalty creation and dismissal of managers. - To regularly analyse, formulate and revise the proposals for policies for Remuneration of managers, bearing in mind their suitability and yield. - To inform the Board of Directors annually on the evaluation of performance of Company upper management. - To inform the Board of Directors on the systems and amounts of the annual Remuneration of the directors and upper management and to prepare the information to be included in the public information on the remuneration of directors.

-- To ensure transparency in the Remuneration.

-- To inform the Board of Directors on the transactions that imply or might imply conflicts of interests.
+- To ensure transparency in the Remuneration. - To inform the Board of Directors on the transactions that imply or might imply conflicts of interests. - Report the appointment and dismissal of senior management of the Company and, where appropriate, propose the basic conditions of the contracts to be awarded to them.

-c)Operation and functioning.
+c) Operation and functioning.

 The Appointments and Remuneration Committee will meet, normally once a year to prepare the information on the remuneration of the directors that are to be approved and applied by the Board of Directors.
 Likewise, it will meet each time is called by the President, who should do so whenever the Board or its President request the issue of a report or the adoption of proposals and, in any case, always when it is convenient for the adequate performance of its functions.

-The request for information from the Appointments and Remuneration Committee should be made by the Board of Directors or its President.
+The request for information from the Appointments and Remuneration Committee should be made by the Board of Directors or its Chairman.
 Likewise, the Appointments and Remuneration Committee should consider the suggestions that members of the Board of Directors, managers and shareholders of the Company send to it.